wodowiesel/GB-Dumper/README.md

   It is recommend verifying your Gameboy ROM using BGB (a Gameboy emulator) or

-  "xgbfix.exe -v -d <your_rom.rom> can be found here or in the project called "ASMotor".
+  "xgbfix.exe -v -d <your_rom.gb> can be found here or in the project called "ASMotor".

   It’s a good idea to verify your save files too by running the ROM when the save file is present in BGB.